pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 The configuration below uses the [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task to load secrets from your external configuration files.

-{% code_snippet 'examples', 'multiple-product-interpolate-creds' %}
+{% code_snippet 'examples', 'multiple-product-prepare-tasks-with-secrets' %}

 ### Jobs